 The efforts of the administration to reform the industry may have caused more harm than good; “documenting the big processing companies’ exploitation of independent farmers” through the five meetings held by the administration” and “then failing to stop that exploitation and retreating in almost complete silence before entirely predictable resistance from the industry, the administration, for all intents, ended up implicitly condoning these injustices.”

 Furthermore, the raising of hopes and the backing of independent ranchers against big farming business interests frustrated the hopes of the independents who hoped for a fair shake in the open market.
-They were left again with few if any alternatives.
+Small farmers were left with few alternatives.
 Some gave up and others chose a more militant reaction forcing the administration to take action against the very ones they were seeking to help.
 And the Republicans, laughed at the moral failures of the administration.

 The rest of the story . . .